Rainey Endowed School PPTC Transfer Test (11 Plus) Information

 Practice exam papers should also be introduced early.
 These papers can help identify a student’s strengths and weaknesses, allowing parents to allocate additional time in their child’s schedule to areas that need improvement.
 Practice exam papers can also help improve time management skills.

-We have several practice tests that can help students prepare for the Rainey Endowed School Transfer Test.
+We have several practice papers that can help students prepare for the Rainey Endowed School Transfer Test.
 We would specifically recommend the following resources: